skip navigation

 Physical Characteristics

-The proposed Gold Point SEZ is in an undeveloped rural area, with very little topographic relief.
+The Gold Point SEZ is in an undeveloped rural area, with very little topographic relief.
 Vegetation within the SEZ is predominantly scrubland, with shadscale, greasewood, and winterfat, with some Joshua trees.
 Playas occur in the northeast portion of the SEZ, and washes slope downward slightly from the southwest to northeast.

 Lands within and near the SEZ contain dirt roads and vegetation.
 Part of the SEZ is authorized by the BLM for grazing.
 The SEZ may be have limited use by local residents for general outdoor recreation, including off-highway vehicle use.

-Photo of the proposed Gold Point SEZ
+Photo of the Gold Point SEZ

 Technical Suitability